 There is no special type of care required after a carotid doppler scan.
 You may resume your usual diet and activities unless the doctor advises you differently.

-There may be other reasons for your doctor to recommend a carotid Doppler scan to be repeated at certain period of time.
+There may be other reasons for your doctor to recommend a carotid Doppler scan to be repeated at certain period of time to prevent any carotid artery strokes in the future.

 Vejthani Neuroscience Centeris an integrated center of Neurological Services.
 This center has many experienced and qualified neurologists and neurosurgeons in different subspecialties joining forces with other paramedical and neurological nurses, technical teams and rehabilitation team.
 Vejthani neuroscience center offers competent out-patient and in-patient services.